The Compression method and applications: Compression

-\begin{remark} The notion of compression is in some way the process of re scaling points in $\mathbb{R}^n$ for $n\geq 2$.
-Thus it is important to notice that a compression pushes points very close to the origin away from the origin by certain scale and similarly draws points away from the origin close to the origin.
+The notion of compression is the process of rescaling points in $\mathbb{R}^n$ for $n\geq 2$.
+We observe that a compression pushes points very close to the origin away from the origin by a certain scale and similarly draws points away from the origin close to the origin.
 Intuitively, one could think of a compression as inducing a certain kind of motion on points in the Euclidean space of any dimension.